Tearran/ITW_TCG/README.md

 ### Timing

-When an ability has timing, state it first.
+When an effect has timing, state it first.

 Examples